CPM MagnaCut vs. M390 / 20CV: A Manufacturer’s Guide

 Processing & Finishing

-Production Insight: From a factory perspective, MagnaCut takes a exceptionally clean bead-blast or stonewash finish.
+Production Insight: From a factory perspective, MagnaCut takes an exceptionally clean bead-blast or stonewash finish.
 M390 is better if your design requires a high-polish mirror finish.

 Leading OEM Pocket Knife Manufacturer